SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping

 \subsection{Evaluation Setup}

-Since the aspect-specific embedding models are merely a intermediate result, we perform a small-scale evaluation in a retrieval setting.
-To this end, we are using a separate test set of 954 scientific abstracts from the field of invasion biology \cite{brinner2022linking}, for which aspect-specific summaries are generated in the same manner as for training.
+Since the aspect-specific embedding models are merely an intermediate result, we perform a small-scale evaluation in a retrieval setting.
+To this end, we are using a separate test set of 954 invasion biology abstracts \cite{brinner2022linking} with aspect-specific summaries (generated as for training).

 To evaluate each aspect, we then randomly select two summaries per abstract, with the first being used as a query and the second as a candidate in the retrieval task.
 All summaries are embedded using the corresponding aspect-specific model, and - for each query - the task is to retrieve the correct match from the complete pool of up to 954 candidates.
 Performance is measured using the mean reciprocal rank $\text{MRR} = \frac{1}{|Q|} \sum_{i=1}^{|Q|} \frac{1}{\text{rank}_i}$, where $|Q|$ denotes the number of queries and $\text{rank}_i$ is the position at which the correct candidate is retrieved for query $i$.